julenka/brx-challenge/README.md

 #### Observations
 * The sequence b7 ff aa b6 be a8 b1 b8 repeats itself a lot at the end of the file.
 	* It's padded in some weird way.
+	* 8 bytes
+	* most likely padded with zeros, and then xor'd with an 8 byte key?

 * `hexdump -c | less` gives the below output, and it turns out you can buy a bluno nano device from DFRobot!

 ```